 6. Students who are 17 years or older at the start of the study programme and do not meet the requirements regarding their previous qualifications and have not been exempted from the requirements may be still be eligible for exemption after taking an entrance examination.
 (Section 7.29 of the WHW.)
 (Also see Article 3, paragraph 3).

-The aim of this examination is to determine the student's suitability to take part in the Bachelor's programme as well as the student's command of the Dutch language.
+The aim of this examination is to determine the student's suitability to take part in the Bachelor's programme.